 Selling your house can be a stressful task in itself, but how do you sell a house if you have tenants already in place?
-Here are five steps for selling your house with tenants in Monterey County.
+Here are five steps for selling your house with tenants in Bakersfield.

 Step #1: Ask the Tenants